 Lilly Branch flows underground beneath Foley Field and is “daylit” near Joe Frank Harris Commons and the Lamar Dodd School of Art on UGA’s east campus.
 A crowd-sourced student initiated landscape project also resulted in a virtual daylighting of Lilly Branch to reveal to passersby that a stream is flowing beneath their feet.

 Originally constructed in 1982, 15-acre Lake Herrick was closed in 2002 due to water quality concerns.
 There is a current interdisciplinary effort to restore water quality in the Lake Herrick watershed and reopen the lake for experiential learning, research and limited recreation in the future.
+Learn more about the Lake Herrick rehabilitation project.

 The UGA Athens campus is comprised of five sub-watersheds (Town Spring, Tanyard Branch, Steam Plant Stream, Lilly Branch and Lake Herrick) and is located within the Upper Oconee Watershed Basin.
 Water leaving UGA’s main campus flows into the North and Middle Oconee Rivers which form the Oconee River, which flows into the Ocmulgee River, which joins the Altamaha River and eventually reaches the Atlantic Ocean near Darien, GA.